 How do parents recognize their own chick?
 (By voice, mainly.
-Chicks from neighbors sometimes beg for food and are told to go away.)
+Chicks of neighbors sometimes beg for food and are told to go away.)

-How do they find back to the right place where the chicks are?
-(They look when jumping, upon approaching the shore.)
+How do they find back to the right place where their chicks are?
+(They look for landmarks when jumping while traveling, upon approaching the shore.)

-Why do some penguins spread their wings even when not walking?
+Why do some penguins spread their wings while standing around?
 (Probably to cool off.
 It gets warm under that black suit when the sun shines.)